AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-accessibility.md

 [!UICONTROL Analysis Workspace] is a drag and drop user interface.
 However, users can add components using the keyboard instead:

-1. Tab to a component in the left rail.
+1. Tab to a component in the left panel.
 1. Press **[!UICONTROL Enter]** to select.
 1. Use arrow keys to navigate to the area where you want to drop the component.
 1. Press **[!UICONTROL Enter]** to place the component.